Quetzaly88/PP5-Real_Honey/README.md

          - Is important to restart the server and clean caché and cookiesbefore signing up again.

          This worked fine, the only issue was the succes message that needs to be fixed.
 Now, I can reuse emails that I used and deleted before.

+   12.7 Broken link "Pay with Link":
+      After receiving the project feedback, "broken links" were mentioned.
+The broken link found was the Stripe's Link digital wallet feature.
+When "Pay with Link" was clicked the button led to an external Stripe-hosted page displaying: "Something went wrong.
+Close the window and try again using a different payment method."

+      To prevent this from impacting users or triggering broken behavior:

+         - Logged in to the Stripe Dashboard for the live (production) environment.

+         - Deactivated the “Link” payment method from the list of active digital wallets.

+         - Disabled “Accelerate saving customer information to Link” to remove the prompt entirely.

+         This resolved the issue in the Heroku deployed site but not in server http://127.0.0.1:8000/.
+         The "Pay with Link" button no longer appears on the deployed Heroku site.
+         Payment functionality remains stable using traditional card input.

 **13. Resources for Project Development**